Now that I have been referred - what happens?

 Do I have to tell my story again????

 A: The short answer is "yes."
 It is very difficult to understand someone, the problem, and what is needed or wanted without hearing the story.
-All mental health professionals must complete their own assessment to ensure that what they are suggesting for treatment is actually needed, helpful, and not harmful.
+All mental health professionals must complete their own assessment to ensure that what they are suggesting for treatment is actually needed, helpful, and not likely to be harmful.
 We do not make people "tell their story again" unless it helpful for us to understand the problem to help figure out solutions with you.

 It may be helpful to think about retelling the story as something that is actually helpful rather than 'annoying' or frightening.
 Many effective mental health treatments involve, on purpose, retelling the story of the problem.